History of Smart Contracts

 The principle of smart contracts was described by American cryptographer and programmer Nick Szabo back in 1996, long before the appearance of blockchain technology.
 According to Szabo’s conception, smart contracts are digital protocols for information transfer that use mathematical algorithms to automatically execute a transaction once the established conditions are met and that fully control the process.
 This definition, which was ahead of its time by over ten years, remains accurate to this day.
 However, in 1996 this conception could not be realized: at the time, the necessary technologies did not exist, particularly the distributed ledger.

-In 2008, Bitcoin, the first cryptocurrency appeared, created on the basis of the revolutionary technology of blockchain, which previously lacked a decentralized ledger.
+In 2008, Bitcoin, the first cryptocurrency that arose, was created on the basis of the revolutionary technology of blockchain, which previously lacked a decentralized ledger.
 The Bitcoin blockchain does not allow for conditions for concluding a transaction to be prescribed in a new block, as it only contains information on the transaction itself.
 Nonetheless, the technology’s appearance served as the impetus for developing smart contracts.
 Five years later, the blockchain platform Ethereum made it possible to use smart contracts in practice.
 Today the market offers many platforms that allow for the use of smart contracts, but Ethereum remains one of the most widespread.

 How Do Smart Contracts Work?